dsbferris/traefik-crowdsec-bouncer/README.md

 * `GIN_MODE`                            - By default, run app in "debug" mode.
 Set it to "release" in production
 * `TRUSTED_PROXIES`                     - List of trusted proxies IP addresses in CIDR format, delimited by ','.
 Default of 0.0.0.0/0 should be fine for most use cases, but you HAVE to add them directly in Traefik.

+Each environment variable can also be used with its respective <env-var>_FILE variant.
+This allows the use of docker secrets.

 ## Exposed routes
 The webservice exposes some routes: